wix/react-native-navigation/docs/styling-the-navigator.md

   navBarTextColor: '#000000', // change the text color of the title (remembered across pushes)
   navBarTextFontSize: 18, // change the font size of the title
   navBarTextFontFamily: 'font-name', // Changes the title font
+  navBarTextFontBold: false, // Optional.
+Set the title to bold.
   navBarBackgroundColor: '#f7f7f7', // change the background color of the nav bar (remembered across pushes)
   navBarCustomView: 'example.CustomTopBar', // registered component name
   navBarComponentAlignment: 'center', // center/fill